KPS 9566: Character set 0x2C/0xAC (row number 12, miscellaneous symbols and arrows)

+Mapped to Private Use Area, shown simulated.

 Character set 0x2E/0xAE (row number 14, Latin-1 subset)

 The characters in this set were not present in the 1997 version of the character set, but were added in the 2003 version.
 They constitute a subset of the Latin-1 Supplement block of Unicode (equivalent to the upper half of the ISO 8859-1 (Latin-1) character set).
 This includes accented Roman letters and symbols.
 Some of the symbols which were already included are omitted, while some others are duplicated as halfwidth counterparts to the earlier fullwidth forms: for example, the not sign (¬, U+00AC) is represented as 0xAEAC, while its fullwidth form (￢, U+FFE2) is represented as 0xA2D1 (in row 2).

 This row is omitted from the mapping for the 2011 edition of the standard, indicating it may have been removed at some point after the 2003 edition.
 The halfwidth yen sign is instead encoded at 0xE98E in the 2011 edition.

-The required space would fall outside of the 94-character range, colliding with the area used for extended Chosŏn'gŭl syllables when a UHC-style encoding is used (specifically, with the syllable 쁲), and is omitted.
+The required space would fall outside of the 94-character range, colliding with the area used for extended Hangul syllables when a UHC-style encoding is used (specifically, with the syllable 쁲), and is omitted.
 Although the y with trema also falls outside the 94-character range, and the trail byte 0xFF is otherwise unused, the code 0xAEFF is mapped to it in KPS 9566-2003.